SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Exams and Tests

-Your health care provider will examine the skin and ask about the symptoms.
+Your health care provider will examine your skin and ask about your symptoms.
 They will review your list of medicines.

 Tests that may be done to help diagnose this condition include: